sarmory/CloudCapabilityModel/README.md

 This phased approach can also aid in terms of identifying which skills will be required at which stages of a program.
 By clearly showing the technologies that have been selected you should also be able to produce a list of required skills.
 You will, I hope, see a reduction in the number of non-standard projects thereby reducing the overall skills required.

 # Downloads
 We hope that this approach will prove to be as useful to you as it has been for our customers.
-You will also find a download of the Visio diagram used in this article:
+Here's a download of the Visio diagram used in this article:
 CloudCapabilityModelv1 – PDF
 https://github.com/sarmory/CloudCapabilityModel/blob/main/CloudCapabilityModelV1.pdf
 CloudCapabilityModelv1 – Visio